What is SCEMA?

 Who can attend SCEMA?

 SCEMA accepts applications from cities across the country seeking to strengthen code enforcement operations through enhanced coordination and collaboration with a wide array of community partners.
 Our curriculum is designed to focus your team on the core principles and best practices of strategic code enforcement as tailored to the distinctive priorities and challenges in your city.
 We encourage you to bring a diverse team of representatives from local institutions, departments, agencies, and organizations to participate and work together in the Academy.
-Past SCEMA teams have included, among others, code enforcement leaders, attorneys, judges, elected officials, fire and police personnel, CDC directors, data experts, and non-profit partners.
+Past SCEMA teams have included, among others, code enforcement leaders, attorneys, judges, elected officials, fire and police personnel, CDC directors, data experts and non-profit partners.
 We are happy to help you consider who might be a part of your city’s team.

 What is the cost to attend SCEMA?